The Larry Larson Graduate Student Award for Leadership in Applied Entomology

 - One-page statement of student's short- and long-term career goals

-- Up to three letters of recommendation demonstrating research impact/outcome, communications, creativity, and leadership.*
+- Two letters of recommendation demonstrating research impact/outcome, communications, creativity, and leadership.*

 - Once the letter has been uploaded by the ESA Awards Administrator, the nominator will receive an email notification.